mayraberrones94/CCI_technical/anaconda_intro.md

 ## Conda environments

 Another way to create environments in Python is to use the Anaconda distribution.
-For this we have two options; we can download Anaconda from the official distribution, or we could download a more light version of Anaconda called Miniconda.
+For this, we have two options: we can download Anaconda from the official distribution or a more light version of Anaconda called Miniconda.

-**Which version do I need?** Both these versions are from the same distribution and are both widely used for data science and scientific computing.
+**Which version do I need?** These two versions are from the same distribution and are widely used for data science and scientific computing.
 The main difference between the two is the size of the installation.
 Anaconda requires at least 3 GB of free disk space, while Miniconda only requires 400 MB (Something you need to take into consideration if you do not have enough space available on your computer).
-Anaconda comes with a large array of pre-installed packages and a very user-friendly graphical interface that can favor those who are not very familiar with the use of the terminal or command line prompts.
+Anaconda comes with a large array of pre-installed packages and a very user-friendly graphical interface that can favour those who are not very familiar with the use of the terminal or command line prompts.
 Miniconda only includes the `conda` function and Python in its installation.

 If you go for the Anaconda version:

 **macOS**

-If you go to the official Anaconda page (https://www.anaconda.com/download#downloads) you will see the button Download button for the OS you have.
-If you are using macOS, it is also important that you know if your hardware settings are an Intel chip or an M1/M2/M3 chip.
+If you go to the official Anaconda page (https://www.anaconda.com/download#downloads), you will see the Download button for your OS.
+If you are using macOS, it is also important to know if your hardware settings are an Intel chip or an M1/M2/M3 chip.

 <img width="1063" alt="Screenshot 2024-02-12 at 11 00 56" src="https://github.com/mayraberrones94/CCI_technical/assets/35910638/403c2bfd-05f0-4c26-abb5-14ee2977cd7d">